Valafi/UE5-Style-Guide/README.md

 #### Demo Level <a name="levels--marketplace-rules--demo"></a>

 If your project contains assets that should be demoed or come with some sort of tutorial, you must have a map within your project that contains the name "Demo".
-This level should also contain documentation within it in some form that illustrates how to use your project.
+This level should also contain documentation in some form that illustrates how to use your project.
 See Epic's Content Examples project for good examples of how to do this.

 If your project is a gameplay mechanic or other form of system as opposed to an art pack, this can be the same as your "Overview" map.